Advertisement

 Additional Notes

-Benefits very low-, low-, and moderate-income families within Mesa city limits to address health and safety issues, with waitlist position depending on needs and home condition.
+Benefits very low-, low-, and moderate-income families within Mesa city limits; assistance is contingent on available funding and placement depends on needs and home condition.

 Status